What do Chinese university students really want from their oral English class with a foreign teacher?

 Even if there were internet facilities in the classroom, YouTube is blocked in China and some school networks block VPNs as well.
 So, what do you do?

 Fortunately, there are ways around these problems.
-You could ask your students or class monitors to find English movies on Youku, China’s version of YouTube.
+You could ask your university students or class monitors to find English movies on Youku, China’s version of YouTube.

 Instead of telling them stories, get the students to role-play them.
 After each video, get them to discuss the movie.